marnimount/marnimount.github.io/README.md

 Alongside her performing and directing practice, Marni is passionate about working with and for young people, and currently does so with the [Starlight Children's Foundation](https://www.starlight.org.au/) and [Complete Works Theatre Company](https://completeworkstheatre.com/).

+As a performer, Marni is represented by Buxstock Management.
+You can view her show reel and a full list of acting credits on [showcast](https://app.showcast.com.au/profile/marnimount).

 You can follow Marni [on instagram](instagram.com/marnimount) or contact her [via email](mailto:marni.mount@gmail.com) ​